Unified theory for joint covariance properties under geometric image transformations for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: Summary and conclusions

+We have presented an in-depth unified theory for covariance properties and transformation properties of the spatio-temporal receptive fields according to the generalized Gaussian model for spatio-temporal receptive fields, which extends the previous work on this topic to both joint compositions of multiple types of geometric image transformation, as well as to the basic types of spatio-temporal differentiation operators, that occur in the models of the spatio-temporal receptive fields, including the extension of the covariance and transformation properties to algebraically much simpler forms in terms of scale-normalized derivatives.

+After first in Section~\ref{sec-gen-gauss-der-model} giving an overview of the spatial-temporal receptive model, that we base this work on, as well as its biological relevance, we have in Section~\ref{sec-sc-norm-spat-temp-ders} described a general theoretical foundation for obtaining provable covariance properties for spatial and temporal scale derivatives at multiple spatial and temporal scales, by formulating scale-normalized spatial or temporal derivative operators over {\em lower-dimensional\/} spatial or temporal domains.

+Specifically, we have in Sections~\ref{sec-aff-sc-norm-dir-ders}--\ref{sec-cov-prop-sc-norm-aff-hess-mat} both formulated and analyzed a set of new notions of affine scale-normal\-ized directional derivative operators as well as scale-normal\-ized affine gradient and affine Hessian operators, to be applied to affine Gaussian scale-space representations, obtained by convolution with anisotropic affine Gaussian kernels, and shown that these concepts leads to provable covariance properties, for the notion affine scale-normalized directional derivatives with respect to two important subgroups of the group of general spatial affine transformations, while for the notions of scale-normalized affine gradients and for the notion of the scale-normalized affine Hessian matrix, the covariance properties hold over the full group of non-singular spatial affine transformations.

+Then, we have in Section~\ref{sec-individ-cov-props} described extensions of such transformation properties and covariance properties to higher-dimensional {\em joint\/} spatio-temporal receptive field models, for the four classes of {\em single\/} image transformations, in terms of either (i)~a pure spatial scaling transformation, (ii)~a pure spatial affine transformation, (iii)~a pure temporal scaling transformation, or (iv)~a pure Galilean transformation.

-We have presented a detailed theoretical analysis of covariance properties of the spatio-temporal receptive fields according to the generalized Gaussian model for spatio-temporal receptive fields.
-Specifically, we have derived a joint covariance property for the composition of a spatial scaling transformation, a spatial affine transformation, a Galilean transformation and a temporal scaling transformation, with explicit expressions for how the receptive field parameters should be transformed under the composed image transformation to make it possible to perfectly match the receptive field responses under convolutions with spatio-temporal receptive fields according to the generalized Gaussian derivative model.
+To handle more general geometric configurations, where variabilities due to different types of image transformations may occur together, we have then in Section~\ref{sec-joint-cov-props} derived a set of {\em joint\/} covariance properties for the {\em composition\/} of a spatial scaling transformation, a spatial affine transformation, a Galilean transformation and a temporal scaling transformation, with explicit expressions for how the receptive field parameters should be transformed under the composed image transformation, to make it possible to perfectly match the receptive field responses under convolutions with spatio-temporal receptive fields according to the generalized Gaussian derivative model.
+This analysis has been performed with regard to both the underlying joint spatio-temporal smoothing transformation and with regard to the both regular and the scale-normalized spatio-temporal derivative operators, that are applied to the output of the pure smoothing transformation, to produce the receptive field responses for different combinations of spatio-temporal derivative operators.